JekaNS/redis_keyspace_amqp/README.md

 This is a redis module that can catch keyspace events, [like this](https://redis.io/topics/notifications), and send it to RabbitMQ.
 Redis Cluster supported.

-Upon loading, this module subscribes to internal keyspace events.
-Connection to RabbitMQ is lazy.
+After loading, this module subscribes to internal keyspace events, connection to RabbitMQ is lazy.
 When a keyspace event occurs, the module serializes it and sends an AMQP message to the broker.

 Format of AMQP message body is simple multiline string  with line endings "\n" and 3 values: Redis DB id, event name, key name.
 Example: